J020203/graphs-modeler_GS/README.md

 Java program Integrated with GraphStream to model graphs

 ## Dependencies
-In order for the program to work properly, it needs to have the indicated libraries installed.
+The indicated libraries are necessary for the program to work correctly.

 - gs-algo-2.0.jar
 - gs-core-2.0.jar